SCOPE OF THIS CHAPTER

 The strategy discussion/meeting should involve Children's social care and the police, health professionals involved with the child and/or named/designated nurse and/or named/designated doctor and other bodies as appropriate (for example, children's centre/school and, in particular, any referring agency).
 In the case of a pre-birth strategy discussion/meeting this should involve the midwifery services.

-Professionals participating in strategy discussions/meetings must have all their agency's information relating to the child available to be able to contribute to the discussion/meeting, and must be sufficiently senior to make decisions on behalf of their agencies.
+Professionals participating in strategy discussions/meetings must have all their agency's information relating to the child available to be able to contribute to the discussion/meeting, and must be able to make decisions on behalf of their agencies.

 In some circumstances strategy discussions by telephone may be adequate to plan an enquiry and must include the agencies directly involved with the child.
 For telephone strategy discussions, all agencies should make a record of the outcome of the telephone discussion and actions agreed at the time.
 The record of the notes and decisions authorised by the Children's social care manager should be circulated as soon as practicable to all parties to the discussion.